|

 road manager Dean Kilpatrick and lead singer Ronnie Van Zant.
 You know,

 Steve had some really good stuff.
+He probably had enough material

 for three solo albums.
 “The whole Lynyrd Skynyrd plane crash thing was